hllplanner/hll-rcon/docs/docs/IRCONClient.md

   host: "127.0.0.1",            // Server Host
   port: 8000,                   // RCON Port
   password: "RCON_PASSWORD",    // RCON Password

   v1InactivityTimeout: 1_000,   // Timeout to wait for the last message in RCONv1

   enableLogPolling: true,       // Enable log polling to enable "newLog" event
   pollSource: 2,                // From which RCON client version instance to poll logs from
   pollWindow: 30,               // How far to backtrack logs in seconds
-  pollFrequency: 1              // How frequently to poll new logs in milliseconds });
+  pollFrequency: 1,             // How frequently to poll new logs in milliseconds

+  debug: false                  // Whether or not to enable debugging.
+Enter `true` to debug both RCONv1 and RCONv2, otherwise enter 1 or 2 to indicate which version to enable logging for.
+});
 ```